abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/aws/aws.md

 }
 ```

-## Create your kubernetes config file
+## Create your Kubernetes config file

 Create your kubernetes config file using the `aws eks update-kubeconfig` command line